pip-services/pip-services-docs/content/en/python/container/refer/_index.md

     Important points

     - It provides the inversion of control design pattern but does not contain the fully functional container (you can just only create a class that will set various references).
+    - Lifecycle:
        - Once the objects of a container are configured, if they implement the [IReferencable](../../commons/refer/ireferencable) interface, they are passed a set of references for recreating links between objects in the container.
 If the objects implement the [IOpenable interface](../../commons/run/iopenable), the *open()* method is called and they start to work.

        - Connections to various services are made, after which the objects start, the container starts running, and the objects carry out their tasks.

        - When the container starts to close, the objects that implement the [IClosable interface](../../commons/run/iclosable) are closed via their *close()* method (which should make them stop working and disconnect from other services), after which objects that implement the [IUnreferenceable interface](../../commons/refer/iunreferenceable) delete various links between objects, and, finally, the container destroys all objects and turns off.

     - [Build](build_references_decorator), [Link](link_references_decorator), and [Run](run_references_decorator) - ReferenceDecorators are used during the corresponding  building, linking, and running stages and are united in [ManagedReferences](managed_references), which are extended by [ContainerReferences](container_references).
 ---